AutoResearch/sweetbean/docs/Stimuli/bilateralrsvp/index.md

 # BilateralRSVP

 Present two synchronized RSVP streams (left and right) where one item per side appears each frame.
 Participants detect or identify a target on one stream (by feature/shape or content) while the opposite stream can carry a simultaneous distractor.
 You control per-frame timing (duration/ISI), per-side item sequences, optional masks, target/distractor annotations (shape/underline), keyboard response handling, and overall trial duration.
-Only works with simple visual items (text, simple shapes); for more complex or layered stimuli, consider the Symbol or Html plugins.
+Only works with simple visual items (text, single symbols); for more complex or layered stimuli, consider the Symbol or Html plugins.

 ## When To Use